kennethjmyers/kennethjmyers.github.io/_posts/2016-03-11-getting-flask-on-heroku.md

                 scikit-learn

+9. <h4>Edit 3/30/16</h4>
+    After using this walkthrough on my second app, I am no longer sure if this step is necessary if you already created your app with the conda-buildpack in step 6.
+Doing this step won't hurt (I still did it) but it may not be needed.

+    <h4>Original</h4>
-9. Now you've got all the necessary files.
+    Now you've got all the necessary files.
 However, there are still a few things you have to do before you're app will build.
 You have to add the build packs:

     - [The Python Buildpack](https://github.com/heroku/heroku-buildpack-python) : This will set the current buildpack to python and ensure that the it builds properly.